 Another really big change is that my email list is switching to a newsletter format.
 The way it works is once a week I’ll email you, my lovely subscribers, and let you know what’s new, and link to the latest post if there is one that week.
 I’m also going to be including bonus recipes, and other free goodies in the newsletter as often as possible.
 Are you as excited about that as I am?!
 Eeek!
 I’ve been taking notes on the kind of recipes and posts you’re asking for, and I can’t wait to give them to you!

-In supreme celebration of everything I just said I give you hazelnut cupcakes with chocolate buttercream frosting.
+In supreme celebration of everything I just said 🙂 I give you hazelnut cupcakes with chocolate buttercream frosting.
 Oh yeah.
-Of course, the cupcakes are great alone, but let me just say that hazelnut flour begs for buttercream and chocolate.
+Of course, these gluten-free cupcakes are great alone, but let me just say that hazelnut flour begs for buttercream and chocolate.
 Who am I to say no?

 grain-free, gluten-free, dairy-free